-NII growth was far weaker than expected (lowest in 19 quarters), primarily owing to a slowdown in loan growth and a sharp sequential contraction in margins.
-Decline in margins, both yoy and qoq, was due to an interest reversal of Rs100cr in 4QFY19 on slippages into NPLs as well as an increase in cost of funds (70bps yoy and 20bps qoq).
+NII growth was extremely weak, primarily owing to a slowdown in loan growth and a sharp sequential contraction in margins.
+Decline in margins, both yoy and qoq, was due to an interest reversal of Rs223cr in 1QFY20 on slippages into NPLs as well as an increase in cost of funds (50bps yoy and 10bps qoq).

 Key takeaways from the earnings call

 Management stated that 1QFY20 was a quarter of consolidation, including (1) completion of management transition, (2) capital optimisation and (3) macro headwinds in the financial sector.

 SA deposits declined 7% yoy in 1QFY20, driven by movement into retail TDs, which grew 38% yoy.

 Core margins for the bank stood at 3.3% that, however, are being impacted by interest reversals on slippages into GNPLs.
 Management expects the cost of funds to decrease going forward, as CASA ratio improves; this would support margins.

 Lower corporate banking fees were on account of (1) change in method of fee income recognition to amortisation as against upfront recognition earlier and (2) lack of large underwriting in the quarter.
 Management expects corporate fee intensity to pick-up post a capital raise.

 Capital raising: Management expects a capital raise to take place in 2QFY20.
 Capital raised would be used for growth rather than improving provisioning on stressed loans.
 CET-1 ratio stood at 8%, as of 1QFY20, which is just equal to the regulatory minimum.